lordsharks/academic/content/workshop/rmarkdown.md

 +++

 An introduction to R Markdown via RStudio, with a focus on introducing literate programming to newer R users via R Notebooks.
+The three main topics covered are the Markdown syntax, the YAML header, and writing code chunks.
+Both interactive and static R Markdown documents and outputs are discussed.